-Ms. Beatrix Bernauer Chief Risk and Compliance Officer and Management Grant Thornton LLP Chicago, IL
+Ms. Beatrix Bernauer Chief Risk and Compliance Officer Grant Thornton Advisors LLC Chicago, IL

-We have reviewed the Grant Thornton LLP Schedule of Selected Quantitative Performance Indicators (the "Schedule of Greenhouse Gas Emissions") included in Appendix A of the Independent Accountant's Report for the year ended December 31, 2023, in accordance with the criteria also set forth in Appendix A (the criteria).
-Grant Thornton LLP's management is responsible for preparing and presenting the Schedule of Greenhouse Gas Emissions in accordance with the criteria.
+We have reviewed the Grant Thornton LLP and Grant Thornton Advisors LLC's Schedule of Selected Quantitative Performance Indicators (the "Schedule of Greenhouse Gas Emissions") included in Appendix A of the Independent Accountant's Report for the year ended December 31, 2024, in accordance with the criteria also set forth in Appendix A (the criteria).
+Grant Thornton Advisors LLC's management is responsible for preparing and presenting the Schedule of Greenhouse Gas Emissions in accordance with the criteria.
 Our responsibility is to express a conclusion on the Schedule of Greenhouse Gas Emissions based on our review.